-- Predictive and Prescriptive: Future digital workplace solutions will need to learn occupant preferences and provide prescriptive solutions in a passive user experience.
+- Predictive and Prescriptive: Future Workplace Management Solutions will need to learn occupant preferences and provide prescriptive solutions in a passive user experience.
 This will provide a much more fluid, easier experience within the workplace for everyone.

 2. Refocus and rationalize the workplace.